Tropical storm warning puts mid-Atlantic coast under threat of winds and flooding

 Areas stretching from Surf City N.C., to Chincoteague, Va., could see flooding of 2 to 4 feet if the storm surge peaks along with high tide, forecasters said.
 Portions of the Outer Banks are expected to see floodwaters rise between 3 and 5 feet.

-The surge could cause flooding of 2 to 4 feet in the lower Chesapeake Bay and 1 to 3 feet father up the bay.
+The surge could cause flooding of 2 to 4 feet in the lower Chesapeake Bay and 1 to 3 feet farther up the bay.

 Floods are getting more frequent and severe in most of the U.S. because of more extreme precipitation and sea level rise from climate change.